pulumi/docs/content/blog/managing-your-mysql-databases-with-pulumi/index.md

 ---
 title: "Managing your MySQL databases with Pulumi"
+date: "2019-05-28"
+meta_desc: "In this post, we'll walk through a quick tutorial of how to use the Pulumi MySQL provider to manage new and existing MySQL databases."
+meta_image: "hero.png"
 authors: ["linio-engineering"]
 tags: ["Applications","MySQL"]
-meta_desc: "In this post, we'll walk through a quick tutorial of how to use this new Pulumi MySQL provider to manage existing and new MySQL databases."
-date: "2019-05-28"

-meta_image: "hero.png"
 ---

 One of the most critical components of an application’s infrastructure is its